 Caryn Lee Brzykcy

-Since 2005, Caryn has been the attorney for the Town of Taylorsville.
-She is a member of the North Carolina Bar Association, the Alexander County Bar, and the North Carolina Advocates for Justice.
-Caryn is an alumnus of the Phi Delta Phi international Legal Fraternity.
+Since 2005, Caryn has been the attorney for the Town of Taylorsville, and is a member of the North Carolina Bar Association, the Alexander County Bar, and The North Carolina Advocates for Justice.
+She is also an alumnus of the phi Delta Phi Legal Fraternity.

-Active in her community, Caryn has served on the following local Boards of Directors:
+Active in her community, Caryn has served on the following Boards of Directors: